surniaulula/wpsso/README.md

 <p><strong>WPSSO uses your <em>existing</em> content for meta tags and Schema markup:</strong></p>

-<p>There's no need to manually enter / configure any additional settings or values, but if you want to, you can also customize just about anything and everything. ;-)</p>
+<p>There's no need to manually enter or configure any additional settings or custom values, but if you want to, you can also customize just about anything and everything. ;-)</p>

 <p><strong>WPSSO creates <em>complete</em> and <em>accurate</em> meta tags and Schema markup:</strong></p>